When should you move from manual to automation with APIs?

 Create a sandbox account

-Create a sandbox account that allows you to experiment with how your unique workflow will work with your provider’s APIs.
+Create a sandbox account to experiment with how your unique workflow will work with your provider’s APIs.

-“Penny testing” is acommon practice in banking where a few small value transactions are made to test the reliability of the systems and processes involved.
+“Penny testing” is a common practice in banking, in which a few small-value transactions are made to test the reliability of the systems and processes involved.

-Airwallex can meet all the global banking demands of your growing business, so you can sit back and relax!
+Airwallex can meet your growing business's global banking demands, so you can sit back and relax!
 For more information about Airwallex, click here.

 Share